|

 d.
 NPR 1382.1, NASA Privacy Procedural Requirements.

 a.
-In order to determine if the process specified in this NPR is functioning effectively and efficiently, Center Anti-Harassment Coordinators (CAHCs) shall annually evaluate the operations and success of their Center’s Anti-Harassment process in consultation with the Office of Diversity and Equal Opportunity (ODEO) and cooperate with data-gathering and other evaluation activities.
+In order to determine if the process specified in this NPR is functioning effectively and efficiently, Center Anti-Harassment Coordinators (CAHCs) will annually evaluate the operations and success of their Center's Anti-Harassment process in consultation with the Office of Equal Opportunity (OEO) and cooperate with data-gathering and other evaluation activities.
 These will include, for example, reporting on the number and bases of allegations over time and ensuring that the fact finding and other actions taken in response to allegations are in accordance with the requirements of this directive.

 b.
-CAHCs shall maintain case files pertaining to this NPR, in accordance with NRRS 1441.1, NASA Records Retention Schedules.
+CAHCs will maintain case files pertaining to this NPR, in accordance with NRRS 1441.1, NASA Records Retention Schedules.

 NPR 3713.3, Anti-Harassment Procedures, dated October 6, 2009.